 LATA

-Long-Acting Treatment in Adolescents (LATA): A randomised open-label 2-arm 96 week trial in virologically suppressed HIV-1-positive adolescents aged 12-19 years of age in Sub-Saharan Africa
+Long-Acting Treatment in Adolescents (LATA): A randomised, open-label, two-arm, 96 week trial in virologically suppressed HIV-1-positive adolescents aged 12-19 years of age in sub-Saharan Africa

-For young people, aged 12 to 19, do long-acting injectable medicines works just as well as taking tablet HIV medicines?
+For young people, aged 12-19, do long-acting injectable medicines work just as well as taking tablet HIV medicines?

 What is this study about?

-- Long-Acting Injectable Group: In this group, long-acting injectables called cabotegravir (CAB) and rilpivirine (RPV) will be given every 8 weeks for at least 96 weeks.
+- Long-Acting Injectable Group: participants will be given long-acting injectables, called cabotegravir (CAB) and rilpivirine (RPV), every 8 weeks for at least 96 weeks.

-- Continuous Oral Treatment Group: this group will continue to take their HIV medicines every day by mouth.
-To join the trial, some participants might have to change some of their oral medications, as the combination being used in LATA is TLD.
-TLD is dolutegravir and tenofovir, plus either lamivudine or emtricitabine, as a single tablet taken once a day.
+- Continuous Oral Treatment Group: participants will continue to take their HIV medicines every day by mouth.
+To join the trial, some participants might have to change some of their oral medications, as the combination being used in LATA is TLD (dolutegravir and tenofovir, plus either lamivudine or emtricitabine, as a single tablet taken once a day).

 Contact details